• Skip to main content

 “Mentors have a way of seeing more of our faults than we would like.
 It’s the only way we grow.” – Padmé Amidala I really love Star Wars.
 Full disclosure.
 And Star Wars: Brotherhood by Mike Chen is an important cornerstone in the constantly expanding Star Wars series from Del Rey/Random House.
 After Disney’s acquisition of Lucasfilm, a controversial decision was made to … [Read more...] about Enhancing the Past, Twenty Years Later

-Book Reviews Blogs Film Analysis Star Wars Film Canon Book Review
+Blogs Film Analysis Book Reviews Film Canon Book Review Star Wars

 Prioritizing You: Understanding the Influence of Social Media